Higher congruences between newforms and Eisenstein series of squarefree level: Higher congruences: Proof of main results

 \begin{proof} Since a finite dimensional vector space and its dual have the same dimension, it suffices to show that each map is injective.
-To show these maps are injective, we require the following lemma, which uses Atkin-Lehner theory: \begin{lma} Any $f\in L$ with $a_n(f) = 0$ for all $(n,N)=1$ is $0$. \end{lma} \begin{proof}For a level $M,$ we denote the old and new subspaces of $S_2(N)$ by $S_2(N)^{\mathrm{old}}$ and $S_2(N)^{\mathrm{new}},$ respectively.
-See \cite[\S 6.1]{diamond1995modular} for precise definitions of these subspaces.
+To show these maps are injective, we require the following lemma, which uses Atkin--Lehner theory: \begin{lemma} Any $f\in L$ with $a_n(f) = 0$ for all $(n,Np)=1$ is $0$. \end{lemma} \begin{proof} Consider $f\in L$ such that $a_n(f) = 0$ for all $(n,Np) = 1$.
+By \cite[Proposition 6.2.1]{diamond1995modular} or \cite[Theorem 4.6.8]{miyake2006modular}, there exist cusp forms $g_q(z)\in S_2(N/q)$ for all prime factors $q$ of $N$ such that In particular, by Atkin--Lehner theory, cf. \cite[\S 6]{diamond1995modular}, the right-hand side of this equation can be expressed as a linear combination (over $\mathbb{C}$) of cusp forms $\{f_i(d_i^jz)\},$ where each $f_i(z)$ is a newform of level $M_i$ dividing $N,$ and for each $i,$ $d_i^j$ runs over all integers that are strictly greater than $1$ and satisfy $d_i^jM_i\,|\,N$.